saeyslab/nichenet_training/README.md

 devtools::install_github("saeyslab/nichenetr")
 ```

+### Docker container

-Alternatively, if you are familiar with Docker, you can download our image at:
+If you are familiar with Docker, we provide an RStudio image with NicheNet installed at:

 ```
 docker pull csangara/nichenetr:latest